Conquer the Transition: Part 5

 - Avoid rambling responses.
 Instead, provide specific answers to the questions asked of you.

-- Come prepared with several interesting and unique questions.
-Recruiters report that veterans often don’t ask them, even when given the opportunity, feeding the perception that the veteran is unwilling to learn.
+- Come prepared with several interesting, unique questions.
+Recruiters report that veterans often don't ask them, even when given the opportunity, feeding the perception that the veteran is unwilling to learn.

-- Think of the interview as a conversation, creating give-and-take with the interviewer.
+- Think of the interview as a conversation.
+Create a give-and-take with the interviewer.